YannMarchesseau/IconVault/README.md

 ## Bilingual FR / EN Interface
 <img width="918" height="73" alt="Capture d’écran 2026-05-19 à 23 30 00" src="https://github.com/user-attachments/assets/5bc54a3e-11c8-44a7-8836-27e6e08ecbdd" />

-The interface now includes a `FR / EN` language selector in the top-right corner.
+The interface includes a `FR / EN` language selector in the top-right corner.

 Texts are managed in `script.js` inside the `translations` object.